Want to have the best chance of getting the minimum of 4 contacts on a summit to be awarded the SOTA points? The secret is to get spotted.

 1. Alerts can be created by going to https://sotawatch.sota.org.uk/

 2. You can also create one at https://sotl.as/spots/sotawatch

 3. You can use an app on your phone.
 If you have an iPhone for example, you can use sotagoat.

-4. A friend can also create one for you if they have an account.
+4. A friend can also create one for you if they have

 A spot is the lifeblood of a QRP SOTA operator.
 It tells others that you are on a summit right now.
 You can do it yourself (called self-spotting) or others can do it for you, sometimes you don’t even have to ask.

 Anyone can go to https://sotawatch.sota.org.uk/ or https://sotl.as/spots/sotawatch, or via phone apps and look for stations to chase (all the data is from the same source).
 If the spot is fairly new, (like created just a few minutes ago) the activator is probably out there on that exact frequency.
 The chaser listens for your CQ or you talking to others.
 If they can here you, they can probably work you.

 Because many SOTA operators run low power this REALLY helps.
 As I mentioned, I didn't know any of this when I started out, failed a couple of times and then started taking a 100 watt rig to summits for a while (heavy and not needed).
 I will say though, bringing a 100w rig can be a lot of fun during a contest or just to see how far you can reach with a little more punch.